-Spring is the prime season for gardening, hiking and simply sitting on the lawn and enjoying the weather.
-The warm and inviting temperature attracts not just us, but many other creatures as well.
+Spring is the prime season for gardening, hiking, and simply sitting on the lawn and enjoying the weather.
+However, warm weather attracts not just us, but many other creatures as well.
 Unfortunately, not all of them are harmless.
-Climate change has increased the number and range of ticks, causing an increase in tick-borne diseases across the country.
-New Jersey has been hit particularly hard this year by the most notable of these: Lyme disease.
+Higher temps increase the number and range of ticks, causing an increase in tick-borne diseases across the country.
+New Jersey, in particular, is hit hard by the most notable of these: Lyme disease.

 May is Lyme Disease Awareness Month, so Best of NJ is putting together a two-part series on what Lyme disease is, how to prevent it and how to spot and treat symptoms.

 Lyme disease (or Lyme borreliosis) is an infection caused by a type of bacteria called a spirochete.
 Spirochetes are shaped like corkscrews, and can “drill” into many parts of the body, including the brain.
 Once the disease enters the body, it’s not easy to cure, and can result in years of illness and health complications.

 I have had Lyme disease for 20 years.
 I contracted it in high school, and because of misinformation, I didn’t receive a proper diagnosis for 15 years.
 I’ve suffered from many complications because of Lyme, including arthritis, nerve and brain damage, cardiac issues and skin disorders.
 I spent a year in a wheelchair, and used a cane for three years.
 But this could have been avoided with better prevention guidelines.
 Specifically, information about the proper application of bug spray, tips about appropriate clothing and thorough inspection techniques.